- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 Jhinu Danda

-Jhinu Danda is the small ridge on the way to the Annapurna Base Camp, where trekkers can relax and have some snacks.
+Jhinu Danda is a small ridge on the way to the Annapurna Base Camp, where trekkers can relax and have some snacks.
 It is a major attraction for trekkers since it features natural hot springs along the Modi Khola Rivers.
 A 30-minute walk down from Jhinu Danda takes you to the steaming pools, which soothe tired muscles and let you enjoy the fresh mountain air.
 After a long day on the trail, you can soak in the warm water surrounded by beautiful Himalayan scenery.

 Best Season to go to Annapurna Base Camp Trek